gsquire/swell/README.md

 The name is inspired from my love of the ocean and surfing.

-Currently, I build the project using 1.0.0-alpha.2.
-Once beta is released and the old_io package is changed, I will migrate my code to use the newer libraries.
-But for now, I can achieve a more stable build using the second alpha release.
+Currently, I build the project using 1.0.0-beta.
+Once the stable version is released I will use it, but I am sticking with beta now.

 To run the server:
 ```sh